PASS (Peer-Assisted Study Sessions)

 Normandale's PASS program pairs peer leaders with students enrolled in courses with high D, F, or W rates.
 Leaders are highly trained, and they have successfully completed the course with an A or B. The PASS Leader attends class with the students, consults weekly with the course instructor, and leads study sessions 1-2 times per week.
 The PASS Leader employs interactive strategies combined with effective study techniques to help students understand the most important concepts taught in class.

 PASS is offered for courses in biology, chemistry, geography, history, logic, math, psychology, reading, and writing.
-To locate the PASS session for your courses, check the PASS schedule.

 Why PASS (Peer-Assisted Study Sessions)?

 - PASS is a high impact, research-based program that consistently helps students by increasing course success rates and decreasing withdrawal rates.